Future Schools and Holistic Education as the Practice of

 A Scientific* Rationale for Holistic Education (*in the sense of holistic science)

-People who respect their own humanity can respect the humanity of others.
-Children become morally intelligent adults if they have been provided with an education which allows for their complete psychological and moral or 'spiritual' development. ation shall be directed to the full development of the human personality and to the strengthening of respect for human rights and human freedoms "Educ" (Universal Declaration of Human Rights
+Holistic education is socially responsible education.
+"Education shall be directed to the full development of the human personality and to the strengthening of respect for human rights and human freedoms."
+(Universal Declaration of Human Rights

-The basic right of the human being is the right to be responsible to their instinctive drive for developing their humanness... to be 'human'.
+The basic right of the human being is the right to be responsible to their instinctive drive for developing their humanness... to become completely humanized.
 So what is it to be 'human'?
-The human species is a social species; the human organism is a social organism with a social brain and the human personality or 'human nature' is a function of the instinctive sense of responsibility to itself for complete psychological development or 'humanisation'... a function of moral or 'spiritual' development... development of spiritual insight or 'intuition' which is required for accurate social evaluation leading to creative and thus effective adaptation to changing social conditions.
-Creative, productive and adaptive social behaviour depends on a developed system of moral values... metavalues or 'spiritual' values of truth, beauty, justice, lovingkindness or 'compassion'.... 'virtues'... enable the individual to relate to others, to initiate understanding and to create amicable relations between individuals and social groups... i.e. 'social intelligence'.
-Spiritual development is a function of auto-construction of moral consciousness or rational 'conscience', the 'human spirit'...an emergent property of brain functioning... involves complete cognition dependent on development of the brain's intrinsic capacity for perception of the social reality as a whole or 'holistic perception'.
-Our species adaptability and survival ultimately depends on complete psychological development or 'maturity'.
-When conditions of fear and insecurity predominate, human moral development is arrested at the lower egocentric level of consciousness and motivation is driven by the ego-needs for security and self-esteem.
-With frustration of growth to maturity moral or 'spiritual' development is inhibited.
-The individual in the state of arrested development... psychological immaturity... has a fear based resistance to the present moment... dichotomous or 'dualistic' perception of the social reality ('you' versus 'me') which leads to incomplete cognition and limited understanding of social immaturity.
+The human species is a social species, the human organism is a social organism, the human brain is a social brain with social intelligence and the human personality or 'human nature' is a social nature.
+As a social organism the human organism needs moral knowledge to live in freedom... moral or 'spiritual' freedom... in order to engage its instinctive sense of responsibility to itself for complete development of its moral faculty ... its moral consciousness or conscience... the 'human spirit'... 'humanisation'... required for effective socialization.
+Human nature is a function of moral or 'spiritual' development which cultivates spiritual insight or 'intuition' required for accurate social evaluation and social adaptation which is effective because it is creative...
+Creative, productive and adaptive social behaviour depends on a developed system of moral values... metavalues or 'spiritual' values of truth, beauty, justice, loving-kindness or 'compassion'.
+These are the biological operative values or 'virtues' ofwhich enable the individual to relate to others, to initiate understanding and to create amicable relations within the social group...
+Social development is a function of auto-construction of moral consciousness or rational conscience... an emergent property of brain functioning which involves complete cognition resulting from development of the brain's intrinsic capacity for perception of the reality as a whole or 'holistic perception'.
+Holistic perception is a function of complete psychological development or 'maturity' upon which our species adaptability and survival ultimately depends.
+If during childhood conditions of fear and insecurity predominate, human moral or 'spiritual' development is arrested at the egocentric level of consciousness and motivation is driven by the ego-needs for security and self-esteem.
+Frustration of growth needs results in the inhibition of normal human development and the state of arrested development and psychological immaturity is characterised by a fear based resistance to the present moment, dichotomous and dualistic perception of the social reality ('you' versus 'me') which leads to incomplete cognition, limited understanding, conflict and destruction.

 "If life's tendency to grow, to be lived, is thwarted, the energy thus blocked undergoes a process of change and is transformed into life-destructive energy.
 Destructiveness is the outcome of unlived life.
 Those individual and social conditions which make for the blocking of life-furtheriing energy produce destructiveness which in turn is the source from which the various manifestations of evil spring."
 (Fromm Man For Himself )